teresafang/pdsnd_github/README.md

 Bike Share Project (Udacity Programming for Data Science)

 ### Description
-This project performs bike share data analysis for chicago, new york, and washington.
+This project performs US bike share data analysis for the cities: chicago, new york, and washington.

 ### Files used
 bikeshare.py